oratakashi/oratakashi/README.md

 Im just a software enginering:

-- 🔭 I’m currently working on a Consultant IT as a Android Developer
+- 🔭 I’m currently working on a Agree by Telkom Indonesia as a Android Developer
-- 🌱 I’m currently learning Kotlin Delegate and Kotlin Reflection
+- 🌱 I’m currently learning Swift
 - 💬 Ask me about Kotlin, Java and PHP

 ## Our Play Ground

 - Kotlin
 - Java
+- Swift
 - Laravel
 - Lumen
 - CodeIgniter